SchoolOfCode/workshop_array_methods/README.md

 const cats = ["tony", "daisy", "socks", "rockie" ];
 ```

-You have an array of code coaches.
+You have an array of cats.

 👉 1a.
 Write a function that takes in a string and turns it to upper case.